nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 ```

 Importing the module:

 ```JavaScript
 // Main.js
 import helloWorld from './HelloWorld.js';
 consolel.log(helloWorld());
 ```

-:exclamation: Node.js does not currently support this syntax yet.
+:exclamation: Node.js does not currently support this syntax by default yet.
 Starting with Node.js version 8.5.0 support is available behind an [experimental flag](http://2ality.com/2017/09/native-esm-node.html).
 ES modules will available by default in Node.js 10.

 ### 2.3.0 - ECMAScript 6 block scope with let/const